RobertJLewis/RiBL/README.md

 ## Typography
 * Nunito Sans, sans-serif is used as the main font for the whole website.
 * Noto Serif, Times New Roman is Secondary font used through the website.

-## Small (i)
-Gives reference to one of the founders names & highlights the inclusion of internet & Ai driven decition within their trading method.

 ## Footer
 The footer section includes links to the company’s social media profiles on X (formerly Twitter) and Instagram.
 When clicked, these links open in a new tab, allowing users to browse the company’s social media pages without leaving the site.
 Adding these links helps build trust and credibility with users, showing that the company is active and engaged with its audience.
 It also gives users an easy way to stay updated on the latest news and content from the company.